-License Plates & Placards in New YorkCompare Car Insurance Rates in 3 Easy Steps
+License Plates & Placards in New YorkCompare Car Insurance Rates in 3 Steps

 New York's classic Empire State license plates come standard for $25.00 when you first register your vehicle.
 The Department of Motor Vehicles issues two such plates for cars and trucks or one plate for motorcycles and trailers.

 Disabled drivers may also apply for special plates that allow them to park in reserved disabled parking spaces throughout the state.
 Find more details on our site, or check out the DMV's related FAQ page.